 is a freelance writer and producer.
-Her personal essays have been published both online and in print, most recently in Eating Well magazine, and you can check out her earlier work on late night reruns of the Emmy-winning series, Cash Cab, for which she worked as a Writer and Researcher.
-She also served as Script Consultant and Associate Producer on Pitch Her Productions’ inaugural short film, Our Everlasting Universe of Things.
+Her personal essays have been published both online and in print, most recently in McSweeney's Internet Tendency and Eating Well magazine.
+She co-Produced the latest short by award-winning director Heather Taylor, and served as Associate Producer and Production Manager for Pitch Her Productions’ inaugural short film, Our Everlasting Universe of Things, which played at festivals around the country.
+You can check out her earlier work on late night reruns of the Emmy-winning series, Cash Cab, for which she worked as a Writer and Researcher.

-Hillary is a co-leader of the South Brooklyn chapter of The Filmshop, an independent filmmaking collective, and runs the NY branch of the Harvardwood Writers Program TV writing modules.
+Hillary is a co-leader of the South Brooklyn chapter of The Filmshop, an independent filmmaking collective.
 Before turning to writing full-time, Hillary worked as Manager of Development for Lion Television, a production company that creates unscripted series for national cable networks.
 She majored in History and Literature at Harvard University.

 is a current cast member of the raucous Off-Broadway show Drunk Shakespeare.
 In the city, she has also been seen in New Saloon's >Three Translations of Uncle Vanya at the Same Time (Invisible Dog Arts Center), the United Solo Festival (in a sold-out run of Gina Femia's Happily Never Ever), the 24 Hour Plays: Nationals, HERE Arts Center, Ars Nova ANT Fest, Dixon Place and Rattlestick's F*!cking Good Plays Festival.